immmdreza/myuploader/README.md

 ## Considerations

-Delete your workflow runs or links will be exposed.
+- Delete your workflow runs or links will be exposed.
+- Action will give you direct download links just look closer after upload logs.

+_Have fun 🍕_